wx202/HeterTestIL6R/README.md

-This rep contains the r code for the paper.
+This repository contains the r code for the paper.

 A corresponding visualization tool: https://shiny.parse-health.org/ht-phewas/